As a clinician

 Over the years, I have worked in the NHS, sport, the corporate world and private sector.
 Each have brought valuable lessons, yet none as much as those learned by working with individual people.

-I pride myself on bringing the latest thinking in pain to the person in front of me, offering them the best chance of moving on to live their best life.
-My role is to encourage, educate and empower.
+I pride myself on bringing the latest thinking in pain to you, the person in front of me, offering you the best in care so that you can live your best life.

-Over the past 10+ years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, the potential to improve their lives and to build wellness.
-The focus is always on what can be done and then how to move on using practical tools to achieve success.
+Over the past 15 years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, their potential to improve their lives and to build wellness.
+The focus is always on what can be done and then how to move forward using practical tools to achieve success.

 Helping society understand pain